kylegrover/fullcontrol-js/docs/parity.md

 # Parity Matrix

+> Deprecated location: This file will be consolidated.
+The authoritative, regularly updated parity overview now lives at the repository root in `PARITY.md` and the executable parity validation lives under `parity/`.
+Please update any docs or links accordingly.

 Tracks status of JS implementation relative to Python reference.

 | Area | Python Module(s) | JS Module(s) | Status | Notes |